 MacFarlane and Tesch asked that Summit County Sheriff Dave Edmunds meet in a public forum to explain his office's tactics to affected parents and young adults.

 Brad Olch of the Citizen Advisory Board said that there is not currently a Board meeting scheduled but that there should be one in January or February at the latest.
-He expects this issue to come up and said it will be discussed by the Board.

 "We absolutely will discuss this at the next meeting and figure it out from there," Olch said.
 "Anything that comes up that's somewhat controversial we'll take a look at it."